spences10/claude-code-analytics/README.md

 Claude Code hooks to store information about your Claude Code sessions in a local SQLite database.

+## Hook-Driven Architecture

+**Why use hooks instead of just reading statusline data?**

+The statusline updates every 300ms, so we _could_ do all analytics calculations in real-time.
+But this marvellous monstrosity explores a different approach:

+- **Hooks do heavy lifting** during natural Claude Code pauses (PostToolUse, UserPromptSubmit)
+- **Statusline stays responsive** with sub-millisecond lookups of pre-computed data
+- **True zero-impact analytics** - expensive queries happen when Claude Code is already waiting
+- **Separation of concerns** - data processing vs. display logic

+The result?
+A statusline that can show complex productivity insights, cache efficiency metrics, and sparkline visualizations without ever slowing down your workflow.

+_Sometimes the best solution is the most over-engineered one!_ 😂

 There's a CLI for some reports, Cost Analytics...

 ```ascii